Comparison15 min read

-ProtoPie vs. Figma: Which Tool is Better for Interactive Prototyping?
+ProtoPie vs. Figma: Which Tool is Better for Advanced Prototyping?

-Discover how ProtoPie compares to Figma, and understand when to use each tool for prototyping.
+Discover how ProtoPie compares to Figma, and understand when to use each tool for advanced prototyping.

-ProtoPie vs. Figma, which tool is better for interactive prototyping?
+ProtoPie vs. Figma, which tool is better for advanced prototyping?

-The question is: what is the best prototyping tool on the market to meet those demands head-on?
+Thus, a pressing question emerges: what is the best advanced prototyping tool on the market to meet these demands head-on?

 TL;DR

-• ProtoPie allows you to create realistic, dynamic prototypes for multi-state scenarios.
-These are either very hard to do with Figma or impossible with Figma alone.
+• ProtoPie allows you to create realistic, multimodal, and dynamic prototypes for multi-state scenarios beyond a single device.
+These are either very hard to do with Figma or impossible with Figma alone, despite its recent “advanced prototyping” features.

-• It’s not an ‘either/or’ choice.
-For the greatest prototyping impact, use Figma and ProtoPie together as they serve different purposes.
+• It’s not an “either/or” choice.
+For the greatest prototyping impact, use Figma & ProtoPie together to get the most bang for your buck.
+Why?

 What is Figma?

-Figma is one of the world’s most well-loved UI design tools.
-While it’s not exactly a prototyping tool per se, it does have some prototyping capabilities.
+Figma is the world’s most popular UI design tool, according to the 2022 Design Tools Survey.
+While it’s not a prototyping tool at heart, it does have prototyping capabilities.

 Need to showcase a sequence of basic transitions between static screens?
-You can easily do that in Figma by linking frames together and adding some simple interactions.
+Easily do that in Figma by linking frames together and adding some simple interactions.
 It is great for simple clickable prototypes with a few states—focusing on a flow, not the actual interactions.

-Even with a few states, it can quickly lead to ‘noodle chaos’ whenever you add more.
+Even with a few states, it can quickly lead to “noodle chaos” whenever you add more.
+More states lead to more noodles.

 In theory, the wiring model of linking frames with each other makes sense.
 However, when a prototype grows in complexity, it becomes difficult to make sense of, manage, or maintain.